hyoklee/hyoklee/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on vol-daos.
+- 🔭 I’m currently deubgging parallel test failure.
-- 🌱 I’m currently learning DAOS.
+- 🌱 I’m currently learning Lustre.
 - 👯 I’m looking to collaborate on cdm-kotlin.
 - 🤔 I’m looking for help with WhoMovedMyChesse.io.
 <!--